IDRH Micro Grants

 Awards and obligations

-Awards will be announced by November 4 (Fall cycle) and February 24 (Spring cycle).
-Maximum funding for a single applicant will be $1000, although several smaller awards may be given in a single cycle.
-With a limit of $2000 to spend in each cycle, the IDRH anticipates the partial funding of projects.
+Awards will be announced by the end of March.
+Maximum funding for a single applicant will be $2000, although several smaller awards may be given in a single cycle.

 Successful applicants will be reimbursed for approved expenses.
 Receipts must be submitted.
 Please consult with the IDRH in advance of spending money to ensure proper documentation.
 Funds not claimed through reimbursement will return to the IDRH.
 For example, if $400 of receipts are submitted on a $500 award, the remaining $100 will remain with the IDRH.
 If the reimbursement model presents financial hardships, the IDRH will make arrangements to pay for certain items up front.